superheri/obs-studio/docs/sphinx/frontends.rst

 Saving/Loading Objects and Object Management
 --------------------------------------------

-The frontend is generally expected to manage its own objects, for most objects, generally to save and load an object, you would get its settings (for example :c:func:`obs_output_get_settings()`).
-Generally, you don't have to save each object to different files individually;
-you'd save multiple objects together in a bigger :c:type:`obs_data_t` object, then save that via :c:func:`obs_data_save_json_safe()`, then load everything again via :c:func:`obs_data_create_from_json_file_safe()`.

-However, for sources, there are some helper functions to allow easier saving/loading all sources: :c:func:`obs_save_sources()` and :c:func:`obs_load_sources()`.
+The frontend is generally expected to manage its own objects, however for sources, there are some helper functions to allow easier saving/loading all sources: :c:func:`obs_save_sources()` and :c:func:`obs_load_sources()`.
 With those functions, all sources that aren't private will automatically be saved and loaded.
 You can also